ninabarzh/broomstick/content/posts/And-now-for-something-completely-different.md

 Imagine a pop-up appears on your screen.
 It says, “We respect your privacy.”
 Then it proceeds to ask you whether 853 ad vendors can gently harvest your data unless you manually untick each box.

-That, dear reader, is the Transparency & Consent Framework (TCF) in action—a consent system built by the online ad industry for… well, the online ad industry.
+That, dear reader, is the Transparency & Consent Framework (TCF) in action, a consent system built by the online ad industry for… well, the online ad industry.

 The Belgian Data Protection Authority (APD) wasn’t having it.
-In a moment of rare clarity, they determined that IAB Europe—the folks behind this charming digital labyrinth—is in fact a data controller.
+In a moment of rare clarity, they determined that IAB Europe, the folks behind this charming digital labyrinth, is in fact a data controller.
 And, wouldn’t you know it, their pop-up carnival ride of checkboxes violates the GDPR.
 All those delightful little “consent strings” that follow you across the internet?
 Yeah, those are illegal now.
 Delete everything and start again.

 (One suspects the real offence here was making regulators use the system themselves.)